-Rivke is Principal Investigator of a research program (2013-2019) on public-private security assemblages in Kingston, Jerusalem, Miami, Nairobi and Recife.
-This research, funded by an European Research Council (ERC) Starting Grant and a Netherlands Organization for Scientific Research (NWO) VIDI grant, has been investigating how governance and citizenship change, as non-state security actors take on an increasingly important role in policing urban spaces and populations.
-The research team has also been studying how non-human entities, from weapons to digital technologies, mediate urban security provision.
-In addition to considering the consequences of security privatization and pluralization, we have been developing more-than-human geographies of protection, studying the political role of various technologies, material objects, and spiritual entities.
+Rivke has been Principal Investigator of a research program (2013-2019) on public-private security assemblages in Kingston, Jerusalem, Miami, Nairobi and Recife.
+This research, funded by an European Research Council (ERC) Starting Grant and a Netherlands Organization for Scientific Research (NWO) VIDI grant, investigated how governance and citizenship change, as non-state security actors take on an increasingly important role in policing urban spaces and populations.
+The research team also studied how non-human entities, from weapons to digital technologies, mediate urban security provision.
+In addition to considering the consequences of security privatization and pluralization, our research explored more-than-human geographies of protection, studying the political role of various technologies, material objects, and spiritual entities.
 Rivke's own fieldwork in the context of this project has been concentrating on how dogs feature in Kingston's security landscape.

 In collaboration with Martijn Oosterbaan (Utrecht University), Rivke led an NWO-GW funded project titled “The Popular Culture of Illegality: Criminal Authority and the Politics of Aesthetics in Latin America and the Caribbean” (2013-2019).
 Focusing on Jamaica, Mexico and Brazil, the research team studied the popular music, visual culture and material culture through which the socio‐political authority of criminal organizations is produced.
 The project, which is situated at the intersection of anthropology and cultural studies, connected critical aesthetic theory to research on popular culture and governmentality.
 The research results have translated into the exhibition "Most Wanted" in Museum Volkenkunde (until March 2020) and an accompanying book published by Amsterdam University Press.